serverless/serverless/README.md

 * An ecosystem of serverless services and plugins
 * A fantastic and welcoming community!

-## Contributing
-We love our contributors!
-If you'd like to contribute to the project, feel free to submit a PR.
-But please keep in mind the following guidelines:

-* Propose your changes before you start working on a PR.
-You can reach us by submitting a Github issue, or discuss it in the [Gitter Chatroom](https://gitter.im/serverless/serverless).
-This is just to make sure that no one else is working on the same change, and to figure out the best way to solve the issue.
-* If you're out of ideas, but still want to contribute, check out our [Road Map](https://github.com/serverless/serverless/milestones).
-There's a lot we want to get done, and we'd love your help!
-* Contributions are not just PRs!
-We'd be grateful for having you in our community, and if you could provide some support for new comers, that be great!
-You can also do that by answering [Serverless related questions on Stackoverflow](http://stackoverflow.com/questions/tagged/serverless-framework).
-* You can also contribute by writing.
-Feel free to let us know if you want to publish a useful original guide in our docs (attributed to you, thank you!) that you feel will help the community.

 ## [Documentation](/docs)

 Take a look at our [documentation](/docs) to get started with Serverless and understand how it works behind the scenes.